 The North Carolina Department of Public Safety ensures that staff who complete investigations have received appropriate specialized trainings on investigating sexual assault in a correctional setting.
-Absent any current investigations, the Auditor had to rely on the materials and the information provided (training materials, records) and interviews by the trained investigator.
-The Director was able to describe the training provided, his approach to the investigative process, consideration in interviewing victims, the process for making a finding and the effort to ensure communication with the criminal investigators.
+Absent any current investigations, the Auditor had to rely on the materials and the information provided (training materials, records) and interviews with the trained investigator.
+The Assistant Director was able to describe the training provided, what his approach would be in an investigative process, how the training discussed interviewing victims, and the steps taken in determining an outcome.
+He also discuss how he would maintain communication with the criminal investigators.
 Compliance was based on the interview with the trained investigator, and the training materials provided, and the sufficient resources in place to investigate sexual abuse or sexual harassment claims.

-115.335 Specialized training: Medical and mental health care Auditor Overall Determination: Meets Standard Auditor Discussion Policies and written/electronic documentation reviewed.
-New Hanover Pre-Audit questionnaire Juvenile Justice Facilities Sexual Abuse and Harassment Policy and Procedures PREA training materials for Medical and Mental health staff Documentation of staff training Individuals interviewed/ observations made.
-Interviews with Health Services Coordinator Interview with Nurse (Coastal Horizons) Interview with Psychologist (Cageless Psy Services) Summary Determination Indicator (a) the New Hanover Regional Juvenile Detention Center contracts for medical and Mental Health staff.
-The agency trains staff on PREA specific considerations from the medical and mental health provided perspective.
+15.335 Specialized training: Medical and mental health care Auditor Overall Determination: Meets Standard Auditor Discussion Policies and written/electronic documentation reviewed.
+Lenoir Pre-Audit questionnaire Juvenile Justice Facilities Sexual Abuse and Harassment Policy and Procedures PREA training materials for Medical and Mental health staff Documentation of staff training Individuals interviewed/ observations made.
+Interview with Nurse Interview with Psychologist Summary Determination Indicator (a) the Lenoir Youth Development Center contracts for medical and Mental Health staff.
+The agency trains staff or PREA specific considerations from the medical and mental health provided perspective.
 The training materials and the staff interviewed included information that the training addressed signs and symptoms of abuse, communication with a victim, how to report an allegation, and how to preserve evidence.
 Nursing staff were aware that they should not clean any injuries and only treat critical health concerns before transport to the local hospital for a rape kit.
 Mental Health staff were also prepared to work with individuals who are victims of sexual abuse.
-The Agency PREA policy (pages 7-8) defines the topics to be covered in specialized trainings for medical and mental health staff.
+The Agency PREA policy (pages 7-8) defines the topics be covered in specialized trainings for medical and mental health staff.
 Indicator (b) The staff do not complete a forensic exam.
 Indicator (c) Documentation was provided to the Auditor for all medical and mental health staff confirming the specialized training was completed.
 Formal interviews with individuals from these groups and discussions on the facility tour further support all individuals who have received specialized training on working with victims of sexual assault.
-Indicator (d) A review of the training records and the interview with staff confirms that all medical and mental health staff receive the same training as the DPS employees annually as well as the training described in 115.332.
-Compliance Determination North Carolina Juvenile Justice employs directly in some facilities medical and mental health staff.
-At NHJDC the services are contracted to a local provider of medical and Mental health services.
-NCDPS provides PREA training with a medical and mental health focus for their employees and contractors like the ones used at NHRJDC.
-PREA Compliance Manager provided the Auditor with the documentation of specialized trainings.
+Indicator (d) A review of the training records and the interview with staff confirms that all medical and mental health staff receive the same training as the YDC employees annually as well as the training described in 115.32.
+Compliance Determination NCDPS provides PREA training with a medical and mental health focus for their employees and contractors health care providers.
 The curriculum reviewed by this Auditor addressed how to detect, assess signs, and preserve evidence of a sexual assault.
 The training materials and interviewed staff support they were trained in how to respond appropriately to sexual assault victims.
 The Auditor met formally with medical and mental health staff who knew whom to report allegations and suspicions of sexual abuse or sexual harassment.
 The staff reported they attended PREA classes from North Carolina DPS with the custody employees.
 Medical staff will not do forensic medical examinations but are aware of how to protect evidence and what facilities they would refer residents to for an exam by a SAFE or SANE if needed.
 NCDPS PREA Policy also was reviewed by the Auditor to determine compliance along with interviews, training program materials and training records for the staff figured into the compliance determination.